 - Marriage certificate issued by one of the 50 U.S. states or U.S. territories. - Marriage certificate issued by a foreign country that is recognized as an official document in that jurisdiction (see the Department of State Reciprocity Table for confirmation that the document is acceptable). - Divorce decree/decree of dissolution of marriage, if previously married. - Registration of common law marriage.
 These are currently recognized in the District of Colombia and the following states: Colorado, Iowa, Kansas, Montana, New Hampshire, Texas, and Utah.
 Each state has its own specific regulations and requirements for such unions.
-Submit a copy of the statute, regulation, or case law that states the requirements in that jurisdiction for establishing a common law marriage as well as evidence that demonstrates the applicant meets the requirements in the jurisdiction for establishing a common law marriage on or before June 17, 2024.
+Submit a copy of the statute, regulation, or case law that states the requirements in that jurisdiction for establishing a common law marriage as well as evidence that demonstrates the applicant meets the requirements in the jurisdiction for establishing a common law marriage as well as evidence that demonstrates the applicant meets the requirements in the jurisdiction for establishing a common law marriage on or before June 17, 2024.